serena-peschiaroli/javacert-simulazione-3-mattina/README.md

 Which of the following are features of Java?
 The are 2 correct answers

-x It allows you to develop distributed applications.
+- [x] It allows you to develop distributed applications.
-It allows you to develop desktop as well as web applications.
+- [x]  It allows you to develop desktop as well as web applications.
-It allows development of low level components such as device drivers. x It is a scripted language.
+It allows development of low level components such as device drivers.
+ It is a scripted language.
 It is a procedural programming language.